fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-axis.md

 {% embed_ftChart online-sales-single-series %}

 In the above chart, try and change the time period and see how the time axis adjusts automatically to respond to the change occured.
-For example - try and change the date from the [custom range selector]({% site.baseurl %}/fusiontime/fusiontime-component/custom-range-selector).
+For example - try and zoom into the data from the chart canvas.

-## Multiple Time columns
+## Multiple Time columns in data

 Let's suppose that you have a tabular data which has multiple date/time columns.
 For example - Order Date and Shipping Date.
 The time axis of FusionTime can only represent one date/time column on the timescale.
 In such a scenario, specify which date/time column you want the time axis to represent.
 To do so, refer to the code below: